hibri/hibri.github.io/_posts/2022-07-30-terraform-code-smells-the-confused-module.md

 ---

-Infrastructure as Code has its [code smells ](https://en.wikipedia.org/wiki/Code_smell)(its code too !!) and as we work more with it, it's important to be aware of code smells that possibly indicate a deeper problem.
+Infrastructure as Code has [code smells ](https://en.wikipedia.org/wiki/Code_smell)(its code too !!) and as we work more with it, it's important to be aware of code smells that possibly indicate a deeper problem.

-A terraform module has parameters that change the behaviour of the module.
+A Confused Terraform module has parameters, that change the behaviour of the module.
+Different parameter value combinations allow the behaviour to change.
 Let's look at an example;

 ```terraform
 module "secure_vpc" {